Dear.M: Filming

-The series is entirely pre-produced with filming scheduled to be completed in early February in order for the production team to focus on post-production and music editing.
+The series is entirely pre-produced with filming scheduled to be completed in early February for the production team to focus on post-production and music editing.

 Release

 The release of Dear.M was indefinitely postponed due to a controversy involving school violence allegations against Park Hye-su.
 In response to a petition on the KBS Viewer's Rights Centre requesting the removal of the actress from Dear.M, KBS Chief Producer (Jo Hyun-ah) stated, "As the truth is being challenged on the relevant matter and a police investigation is underway, KBS has implemented postponement of the drama, and we are monitoring the situation until the facts are revealed.
-Depending on the result [of the investigation], we will implement measures for all matters including the organisation and re-shooting of Dear.
-M." KBS stated that television series Imitation originally scheduled for May 21, 2021 will be aired on May 7, 2021.
+Depending on the result [of the investigation], we will implement measures for all matters including the organisation and re-shooting of Dear.M."
+KBS stated that television series Imitation originally scheduled for May 21, 2021, will be aired on May 7, 2021.

-In April 2021, it was announced that for the time being, the series will be broadcast tentatively in August 2021.
-On January 11, 2022 it was announced that presently series has been put on hold till the police investigation results come out.
+In April 2021, it was announced that, for the time being, the series would be broadcast tentatively in August 2021.
+On January 11, 2022, it was announced that presently the series has been put on hold till the police investigation results come out.

-In March 2022, it was announced that Dear.
-M will be aired first in Japan in the second half of 2022.
+In March 2022, it was announced that Dear.M would be aired first in Japan in the second half of 2022.
 KBS further confirmed that they were negotiating with other countries regarding the series' copyright license.
-In May 2022, the Japanese streaming platform, U-NEXT announced in a press release that they would be exclusively distributing Dear.
-M starting in late June 2022.
+In May 2022, the Japanese streaming platform U-NEXT announced in a press release that they would be exclusively distributing Dear.M starting in late June 2022.
 In June 2022, Viki restored Dear.M in their catalogue and re-released teasers.

 On June 29, 2022, the first six episodes of Dear.M were digitally released on Viki and U-Next.
 Its next six episodes were released on July 6, 2022.